eBPF Basics (Part 1)¶

 If you want an overview of eBPF, you can check the following website (reexplains what was said above, and more): https://ebpf.io/what-is-ebpf/

-To find out the different hooks, helper functions, etc available, check the eBPF kernel-related documentation: https://docs.ebpf.io/
+To find out the different hooks, helper functions, etc available, check the eBPF documentation: https://docs.ebpf.io/ or the kernel side documentation (which sometimes contains more information).

 If you want to hook specific kernel functions, you will maybe need to check the kernel source code and/or the kernel documentation of kernel 6.8 (which is the kernel you use in the VM).